System Identification for Dynamic Modeling of Large Steering Angle Vehicles

-The evolution of~$\delta$ follows from the time discretization of~\eqref{eq:deltaDot}.
-The dynamics of the remaining state~$ ^T$ are not explicitly characterized from first principles.
+The evolution of~$\delta$ follows from the time discretization of the first-order steering dynamics.
+The dynamics of the remaining state~$\tilde{\bm{x}}= ^T$ are not explicitly characterized from first principles.
 Rather, they are assumed to follow the general discrete-time model representation:

 where $f_\mathrm{kin}$ denotes a kinematic evolution function.
 This function is subsequently obtained via data-driven system identification, as detailed in Section~\ref{sec:datadriven}, incorporating physical insights based on motor actuation and slip dynamics.